wise-monk123/CMPE297DeepLearningProject/README.md

 # Convolutional Neural Network Hand Emoji Detector
-Hand emoji recognition by using CNN neural network implemented with Keras, Theano, and OpenCV
+Hand emoji recognition by using convolutional neural network implemented with Keras, Theano, and OpenCV

 # Technical Requirements:
-Python
+- Python 3
-OpenCV
+- OpenCV
-Keras
+- Keras
-Tensorflow
+- Tensorflow
-Theano
+- Theano
-Conda
+- Matplotlib
+Versions are specified in the requriements.txt file in the repository.

-# File contents
+# Repository file contents
-- **trackhandemoji.py** : The main script launcher.
-This file contains all the code for UI options and OpenCV code to capture camera contents.
-This script internally calls interfaces to gestureCNN.py.
+- **trackhandemoji.py** : This is our main function.
+This file contains all the code for user interface options and OpenCV code to capture camera contents.
+This file internally calls interfaces to HandEmojiCNN.py.
-- **HandEmojiCNN.py** : This script file holds all the CNN specific code to create CNN model, load the weight file (if model is pretrained), train the model using image samples present in **./imgfolder_b**, visualize the feature maps at different layers of NN (of pretrained model) for a given input image present in **./imgs** folder.
+- **HandEmojiCNN.py** : This file holds all the CNN specific code to create CNN model, load the weight file (if model is pretrained), train the model using image samples present in **./imgfolder_b**, visualize the feature maps at different layers of NN (of pretrained model) for a given input image present in **./imgs** folder.
 - **imgfolder_b** : This folder contains all the 4015 gesture images to train the model.
 You need to unzip the file inside.
 - **_pretrained_weights_MacOS.hdf5_** : This is pretrained weight file on MacOS.
 Due to its large size (150 MB), its hosted seperately on this google driver link - https://drive.google.com/file/d/1j7K96Dkatz6q6zr5RsQv-t68B3ZOSfh0/view.
 You need to download this and save it to the application folder before running the app.
-- **_imgs_** - This is an optional folder of few sample images that one can use to visualize the feature maps at different layers.
+- **_imgs_** - This is an optional folder of some sample images to visualize feature layer maps at different layers.
 We have multiple layer images pasted below.

 # Colab links
 for trackhandemoji.ipynb and HandEmojiCNN.ipynb : (SJSU accounts have view access to below links)